waf/CSharpRepl/README.md

 Supported options are:

 - OPTIONS:
     - `-r <dll>` or `--reference <dll>`: Add an assembly reference.
-May be specified multiple times.
+Can be specified multiple times.
     - `-u <namespace>` or `--using <namespace>`: Add a using statement.
-May be specified multiple times.
+Can be specified multiple times.
     - `-f <framework>` or `--framework <framework>`: Reference a [shared framework](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/metapackage-app).
 Available shared frameworks depends on the local .NET installation, and can be useful when running a ASP.NET application from the REPL.
-Example frameworks are, but not limited to:
+Example frameworks are:
         - Microsoft.NETCore.App (default)
         - Microsoft.AspNetCore.All
         - Microsoft.AspNetCore.App